HirakSabui/Attendance-DashboaRd-RKMSA/README.md

-# Staff Attendance Management System (Ramakrishna Mission Shilpapitha)
+# Real time Staff Attendance Management System (Ramakrishna Mission Shilpapitha) (rkmsa.in)(Username: Admin and Password: FIPL)

 A lightweight front-end prototype for managing staff attendance, manual entries, and employee records.
 This repository contains an HTML/CSS/JS based dashboard intended for local use or as a starting point for integration with a backend.